waseemingly/tp/docs/DeveloperGuide.md

 Step 3.
 The developer at this index is removed if the index provided is valid.

 The following sequence diagram illustrates how the delete developer operation works:

+### Find Feature

+#### Implementation

+The find feature is facilitated by a map-based strategy, associating specific prefixes (e.g., "find-developer n/" or "find-client r/") with corresponding predicates, allowing dynamic generation of filtering criteria based on user input.

+Implemented operations include:
+- `FindCommandParser#parse()`: Interprets the user's input and generates the appropriate predicate to filter the list of developers or clients.
+- `Model#updateFilteredPersonList()`: Updates the list displayed in the UI based on the provided predicate.

+Given below is an example usage scenario and how the find mechanism behaves at each step:

+**Step 1.** The user launches the application.
+The list of developers and clients are displayed.

+**Step 2.** To filter developers by name, the user executes the command `find-developer n/ alice bob`.
+The application recognizes the "developer n/" prefix and uses the `NameContainsKeywordsPredicate` to generate a filtering criteria.
+The list in the UI is updated to only display developers named Alice or Bob.

+**Step 3.** Next, the user wants to find clients from a specific organisation.
+They use the command `find-client o/ Google`.
+The "find-client o/" prefix maps to the `OrganisationContainsKeywordsPredicate` and filters clients associated with Google.

+**Step 4.** If the user provides an unrecognized prefix, e.g., `find-developer z/ alice`, an error message is displayed informing them of the correct command format.

+> :information_source: **Note:** While the user can search by multiple keywords, each keyword maps to an entire word in the attributes.
+For example, searching for "Ali" will not return "Alice".

+The following sequence diagram provides an overview of how the find operation is executed:

+[Diagram would be inserted here illustrating the parsing of the command, identification of the appropriate predicate, and subsequent filtering of the list.]

+### Design Considerations:

+**Aspect:** Implementation of the predicate map:

+**Alternative 1 (current choice):**
+- Use a long chain of `if-else` conditions for each attribute.
+    - **Pros:** Explicit parsing logic for each attribute.
+    - **Cons:** Code becomes lengthy and hard to maintain.
+Adding a new attribute involves modifying the parsing logic, increasing the risk of errors.

+**Alternative 2:**
+- Use a map linking prefixes to their corresponding predicate constructors.
+    - **Pros:** Simplifies the parsing process.
+Adding a new attribute to search becomes as simple as adding a new entry in the map.
+    - **Cons:** A potential mismatch between the prefix and its predicate can lead to wrong results.

+Given the benefits of a more maintainable and scalable codebase, we've decided to go with the first alternative.
+Future enhancements might include fuzzy search.

 ### \[Proposed\] Undo/redo feature